pryv/dev-site/source/faq-api.md

 ### Is it possible for a user to delegate the access to his data (or part of it) to another user for a limited amount of time ?

-Let’s imagine that the users' from the app you created won’t be connecting on the app for a while.
+Let’s imagine that your app users won’t be connecting on your app for a while.
 You cannot afford to wait until they finally reconnect to authorize apps and grant access to their data.

 It is possible to "delegate" the access by using an "app" token which will act as an “authorization account” and accept access requests on behalf of the user.
-An “app” token can generate sub-tokens of a “shared” type and therefore share the access to data that was in the scope of the “app” token.
+An “app” token can generate sub-tokens of a “shared” type and therefore share access to data that was in the scope of the “app” token.

 ### What level of permissions do I need to create/delete/modify streams in a user’s account ?